TECHNICAL ROADMAP STRATEGY

 TIMELINE

-A visual roadmap with initiative swimlanes, milestones, and dependency chains.
+A visual timeline with initiative swimlanes, key milestones, and dependency chains.
 Shows what's happening, when, and how initiatives relate.
 You'll use it for board presentations, quarterly planning, and engineering alignment.

 02